SethGower/RGB-LED-API/README.md

 This program can only handle _static_ changes to the LEDs.
 IE it cannot create fading effects for the LED strip.
 This is due to the Arduino's inability to multi-thread.
 I am working on another program, using a [Particle Photon](https://store.particle.io/products/photon) for the driver and a server backend that will handle all commands, and solely send brightness values to the Photon.

+This program is intended for Arduino, but it is written in C++ because I used [Platformio](http://platformio.org/) for development.
+If you would like to compile the program, you can just copy all of the code (exclude the `#include <Arduino.h>`) and paste it into the Arduino IDE or simply open this repo in Platformio by cloning it.

 Name     | Hex Value
 :------- | :---------
 `white`  | `0xFFFFFF`